 - Pain when swallowing

-You will be asked about your child’s symptoms and medical history.
+The doctor will ask about your child’s symptoms and health history.
 A physical exam will be done.
+It will focus on the heart.
 The doctor will listen for a grating or rubbing sound in your child’s heart.
-If the condition is severe, there may also be a crackle sound in your child’s lungs.
+There may also be a crackle sound in your child’s lungs.

 - Chest x-ray